qiskit-community/qiskit-finance/docs/index.rst

 ==============

-**Qiskit Finance** is an open-source framework that contains uncertainty components for stock/securities problems, Ising translators for portfolio optimizations and data providers to source real or random data to finance experiments.
+**Qiskit Finance** is an open-source framework that contains uncertainty components for stock/securities problems, applications for finance problems, such as portfolio optimization, and data providers to source real or random data to finance experiments.

 Next Steps